Hvass-Labs/TensorFlow-Tutorials/README.md

     pip install -r requirements.txt

-Note that the GPU-version of TensorFlow also requires the installation of various NVIDIA drivers, which is not described here.
+Starting with TensorFlow 2.1 it includes both the CPU and GPU versions and will automatically switch if you have a GPU.
+But this requires the installation of various NVIDIA drivers, which is a bit complicated and is not described here.

 ### Python Version 3.5 or Later